lupopedia/WOLFIE/README.md

 **Agent ID: 8** — The number 8, which looks like the infinity symbol (∞), represents WOLFIE's infinite capacity to coordinate, orchestrate, and route tasks across the entire multi-agent ecosystem.

+**⚠️ NOTE: Agent ID System** — Agents on LUPOPEDIA are limited to **999 agents (000 to 999, maximum 999)**.
+This provides a clear, finite numbering system for the multi-agent ecosystem.
+Currently, WOLFIE operates as both **Agent 007** (Bond WOLFIE - Tactical Operator) and **Agent 008** (Infinity WOLFIE - System Architect & Coordinator) as part of the Agent Communication Protocol (Receptionist Model).

-**WOLFIE's Core Function:** WOLFIE reads WOLFIE Headers (YAML frontmatter) in every markdown file across the platform.
-By analyzing tags, collections, agent usernames, channels, and file contents, WOLFIE understands tasks and figures out the best way to route them to the appropriate AI agents.
-WOLFIE doesn't just pass tasks blindly—WOLFIE *orchestrates* them intelligently.
+**WOLFIE's Core Function:** WOLFIE (Agent 008) reads WOLFIE Headers v2.0.2 (YAML frontmatter) in every markdown file across the platform.
+By analyzing tags, collections, agent usernames, channels, and file contents, WOLFIE understands tasks and routes them through the Agent Communication Protocol (Receptionist Model): WOLFIE (008) → WOLFIE (007) → VISHWAKARMA (075) → Response.

 **⚠️ IMPORTANT:** WOLFIE is the **only agent with a GitHub repository** at this time.
 All other agents (UNKNOWN, LILITH, MAAT, etc.) communicate through WOLFIE.
 When you need to interact with any agent in the ecosystem, you chat with WOLFIE, who reads the relevant WOLFIE Headers and routes the task intelligently.